 Almost every person on this planet has a New Year’s resolution at the beginning of every year.
 And while most lose their motivation to achieve the resolution just the very next month, we entrepreneurs have a knack for fulfilling them and taking our goals to the next level.
-For many of us, however, this year’s resolution may be very similar to last year’s: trying out various marketing techniques to get the desired outcome, when users float around the website and bounce back without making any purchases.
+For many of us, however, this year’s resolution may be very similar to last year’s: trying out various e-commerce marketing techniques to get the desired outcome, when users float around the website and bounce back without making any purchases.

-Instead of blaming your marketing tactics, why not shift your focus towards your website’s design?
+Instead of blaming your e-commerce marketing tactics, why not shift your focus towards your website’s design?
 Is it really meeting the users’ experience standards?
 The answer must be NO!

 E-commerce business stability is more dependent on its customers.
 If they fail to entertain their customers with their UX design and marketing tactics then there is no chance for them to survive.
 In my opinion:

 “Customers are the investors of your business.
 If you provide them value, they will nurture your business through their investment.”

 Entrepreneurs, nowadays, focus more on their marketing rather than other aspects.
 Design area is mostly ignored or only considered to make your website look creative.
 It should, however, be done by taking usability principles and user experience into consideration.
 Let me share some shocking stats before moving on to our main topic:

 As Armando Roggio stated in his article on Practical E-commerce, around 80% of businesses are failing.
 There are multiple factors involved in the failure of their E-Commerce business, but the lack of user-friendly web design has always been topping the charts.